(Back to the Intermediate Algebra Homepage)

 Check your answers.
 If you have time, go back and check your answers.

 Remember to breathe!!!!
-I know some of you are scared to death at the thought of taking a math test.
+I know some of you are scared to death at the thought of having to take a math test of any kind.
 For you guys, try to relax and don't forget to breathe.
-(Even if you aren't scared to take a math test, it is probably a good idea to remember to breathe, I wouldn't want you to pass out during the test)
+(Even if you aren't scared to take a math test, it is probably a good idea to remember to breathe, I wouldn't want you to pass out during the test).
+If it feels like your brain has left the building during your test, just close your eyes and breathe in and out and in and out and your brain will return.

 Good luck on your test.
-If you are taking a math test soon, good luck on it.
-I know you are going to do great!!!
+If you are taking a math test soon, don't panic, you are going to do great!!!

 Problems 1a - 1b: Name the quadrant or axis in which the point lies.